HILLARY KLOETZLI

 A graduate of the University of Southern California, Hillary has achieved career success in the fields of advertising, marketing and events planning.
 And now, she has turned her compassion for animals into action.

-Hillary feels a close affinity with the people of Nepal and has established a number of trusted friendships there among those in government and education who share her pro-animal views.
+Hillary feels a close affinity with the people of Nepal and has established a number of trusted friendships there in government and education who share her pro-animal rights views.
+But, there is no closer relationship that Hillary has in Nepal than that of the Founder of Sneha's Care, Sneha Shrestha and her team of workers who run the shelter.

 "Ever since my first trip to Nepal in 2003, the faces of each stray dog I encountered there have stayed in my mind and challenged me to do something on an unprecedented scale to help end their suffering.